Blog, Technical Articles

 Clearing the Distinction

 A coaxial cable transmits signals, while a BNC connector enables device attachment.
-A “BNC cable” is simply a coaxial cable with BNC ends.
+A “BNC coax cable” is simply a coaxial cable with BNC ends.
 Understanding this prevents miscommunication in procurement or setup.

 Role of Adapters